Shot817/SQL-Data-Project/Project Goals.md

 # SQL-Data-Project

 # Goals
--Clean Data Using SQL
+- Clean Data Using SQL
--Prepare Data For Visualizations in Tableau
+- Prepare Data For Visualizations in Tableau
--Find Infection Cases By Years and their Percentage From Country Population -Find Death Rate From Covid by Countries and their Percentage From Country Population -Find Amount of Vaccinated and Fully Vaccinated People by Countries and their Percentage From Country Population -Define How Income Level Affects on Death Rate From Covid -Define How Income Level Affects on Vaccinations
+- Find Infection Cases By Years and their Percentage From Country Population
+- Find Death Rate From Covid by Countries and their Percentage From Country Population
+- Find Amount of Vaccinated and Fully Vaccinated People by Countries and their Percentage From Country Population
+- Define How Income Level Affects on Death Rate From Covid
+- Define How Income Level Affects on Vaccinations

 # Tool
--MSSQL
+- MSSQL

 # Source Used
--Global World Covid Statistics for 2019-2023 Years
+- Global World Covid Statistics for 2019-2023 Years

 # Conclusions From Data
 - Country With the Largest Amount of Covid Infected People by 2023 Year - USA